Your Guide to Buying Natural-Looking Wigs

 Before you even add a wig to your cart, the most important first step is to measure your head.
 A wig that’s too large can slide around, while one that’s too small can cause headaches and won’t sit properly.
 To find your size, grab a soft fabric measuring tape.
 You’ll need three measurements to ensure a perfect fit: your head’s circumference, the distance from ear to ear across the top of your head, and the length from your front hairline to the nape of your neck.
 Jot these numbers down so you can compare them to a wig’s sizing chart.
 If you’re unsure about getting it right, a professional consultation can provide peace of mind and a perfect measurement.

-Use Wig Grips and Adhesives for Security
+Step 2: Use Grips or Adhesives for Security

 You have several great options for keeping your wig securely in place all day long.
 One of the most popular and easiest methods is a velvet wig grip.
 This soft band is worn underneath your wig and uses friction to hold it in place without any sticky residue.
 For those who want an extra layer of security, especially on windy days or during physical activity, wig tape or a liquid adhesive might be a better choice.
 If you go this route, make sure you choose a skin-safe option designed specifically for wigs to avoid any potential skin irritation, particularly if your scalp is sensitive.